felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/food-ordering-platforms.md

 ## Thuisbezorgd.nl

-To receive Thuisbezorgd.nl orders in iKentoo, you first need to connect Just Eat Takeaway Bridge, an app included in your HubRise subscription.
+To receive Thuisbezorgd.nl orders in Lightspeed, you first need to connect Just Eat Takeaway Bridge, an app included in your HubRise subscription.

 To correctly receive your orders, specify the following values in the Just Eat Takeaway Bridge configuration page.